tutumcloud/api-docs/source/includes/tutum-events.md

-nodecluster | Whenever a `Node Cluster` is created or updated node | Whenever a `Node` is created or updated action | Whenever a `Action` is created or updated auth | Sent after the websocket is connected successfully error | Sent when an error occurs on the websocket connection or as part of the authentication process
+nodecluster | Whenever a `Node Cluster` is created or updated node | Whenever a `Node` is created or updated action | Whenever a `Action` is created or updated error | Sent when an error occurs on the websocket connection or as part of the authentication process